khoeger/khoeger.github.io/_posts/2018-04-15-flawless-hacks-catyoncee-twitter-bot.md

 ## Final Thoughts

 I really enjoyed being a participant at Flawless Hacks!
 I planted what I hope are the seeds of friendship with some awesome female or non-binary gender identifying participants, learned a lot, and made a cute project to show off.
-As a hackathon organizer (yay, [Monthly Music Hackathon NYC](http://monthlymusichackathon.org)!) myself, I hope that participants of my hackathons enjoy themselves at least as much.
+As a hackathon organizer myself, (yay, [Monthly Music Hackathon NYC](http://monthlymusichackathon.org)!), I hope that participants of my hackathons enjoy themselves at least as much.